InjectiveLabs/injective-docs/.gitbook/developers-defi/token-launch.md

 #### Using Injective CLI

 {% hint style="info" %}
 You have to have `injectived` installed locally before proceeding with this tutorial.
-You cal learn more about it on the [getting-started](../getting-started/ "mention")page in the Nodes section.
+You can learn more about it on the [injectived](../developers/injectived/ "mention")page.
 {% endhint %}

 Once you have `injectived` installed and a key added, you can use the CLI to launch your token: